weston-bailey/build-a-blockchain-lesson/README.md

 ## Datastructures that use cryptographic hashes

-hashing can be applied to datastructures, what are the benifits?
+hashing can be applied to datastructures, what are the benefits?

 * dataintegrity
     * check sums use algorithms like `CRC32`